 determine whether the customer's PSAT is completed.

+Any meeting related to the training plan between customer, provider, customer’s circle of supports and VR-Staff may be conducted remotely.
+For information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 A summary of all communication with VR staff, and notations that the VR3137B Personal Social Adjustment and Work Adjustment Training Plan was updated, must be entered in the Additional Comments section of the VR3138, Personal Social Adjustment Training and Work Adjustment Report.